Saturday, September 21st

 Mann-Simons Site : 1403 Richland Street, Columbia, SC 29201

-Throughout the day, guests are invited to take house tours of the Mann-Simons Site and the Modjeska Monteith Simkins House for $1 and take the African American Historic Sites Bus Tour for $2.
-In addition, there will be a variety of outdoor vendors selling food and beverages.
+Throughout the day, guests are invited to take house tours of the Mann-Simons Site and the Modjeska Monteith Simkins House for $1.
+African American Historic Sites Bus Tours will be available for $2 at 1, 2, 3 and 4 p.m.